toz015/TimeMetric/README.md

 - **Brier Score**: assess the accuracy of probabilistic survival predictions.

-The \CRANpkg{TimeMetrics} package is organized into six main components:
+The `TimeMetrics` package is organized into six main components:

 - `pam.coxph_restricted` and `pam.survreg_restricted`: functions for generating predicted survival times from Cox and parametric survival models.
 - `pam.predicted_survival_eval`: the primary function for computing survival performance metrics.